 The more you save and invest, the better your road to being wealthy.
 This metric shows you how well you are doing in accomplishing your financial goals.

 Investment Assets-To-Total Assets Ratio= Investment Assets/Total Assets

 Throughout your life, you want to accumulate investment assets.
 These assets include stocks, bonds, money markets, mutual funds, and retirement accounts.
-Using the power of compound growth, they should expand in their 20’s and beyond.
+Using the power of compound growth, they should expand in their 20s and beyond.
 Target a ten ratio when you are in your 20s.
-As you age, your investment assets should expand, pushing your percentage higher.
+Your investment assets should expand as you age, pushing your percentage higher.